 One time, a friend of mine rallied her recently broken heart and went on a date with a random Tinder match.
 She was unenthused, but he seemed interested.
 He also had the rare ability to convey acerbic wit via text without sounding like a total jerk.
 He, a Manhattanite, was even willing to trek to Brooklyn for their first date.
 They got along immediately.
-"Why don't people want relationships?" my friend mused to her therapist the next day, before immediately adding: "Because a Monday night makeout at a bowling alley with a stranger is f*cking fun."
+"Why don't people want relationships?" my friend mused to her therapist the next day, before immediately adding: "Because a Monday night makeout at a bowling alley with a stranger is fun."

 Fast forward through much interest on the part of the Manhattanite, multitudes of romantic adjacent dates, and an "I'm chill with whatever" attitude on the part of my intimacy-allergic friend.
 Eventually, she caught feels.
 Of course, this development of feelings coincided with her realization that a full relationship would probably never materialize with this superb gentleman.
 Manhattanite had just gotten out of a long-term relationship, and was moving away to grad school in six months.
 He also had some family and mental health matters to sort out.

-The sex was great.
+The chemistry was great.
 The banter was excellent.
 The friendship was there.
 Staying in touch seemed like an OK idea at the time.
 Two years after they met, he would finally be ready for a relationship, and would let her know that he met someone at school.
 My friend would be sent into deep sadness and regret over not telling him how she felt a literal year prior.

 If by now you can't tell, this friend is me.
 Somehow, writing about my friend feels less terrifying.
 I'm very mortified by how long I spent thinking this man would "pick me" for something beyond a diet relationship, rather than going out there and picking what I actually wanted, which was absolutely not the sweet but indecipherable hieroglyphic of a person that Manhattanite is, for me at least.

-I'll never quite understand why our excellent sexual chemistry combined with friendship closeness was never enough for him to want to exclusively date me.
-We're still in touch as friends, and I have to assume he's not an attention-seeking emotional terrorist, but someone who genuinely did not want a relationship in a non-nefarious, legitimate way.
+I'll never quite understand why our excellent chemistry combined with friendship closeness was never enough for him to want to exclusively date me.
+We're still in touch as friends, and I have to assume he's not an attention-seeking emotional monster, but someone who genuinely did not want a relationship in a non-nefarious, legitimate way.
 He kept whatever we had going on for so long because I encouraged him to.

 I spoke to Meredith Golden, relationship expert and founder of SpoonmeetSpoon, about some legitimate reasons someone might not be ready for a relationship.
 Here they are: